5 tips for negotiating a rent reduction when you're financially struggling

 The government recently announced the intention to introduce a mandatory code of conduct for commercial tenancies to support small and medium-sized businesses impacted by COVID-19.
 This means commercial landlords may be required to agree to a rent reduction, so that the burden is shared between both parties.

 At the time of writing, legislation outlining how exactly the code will be enforced has yet to be enacted, however, the government has indicated that rent reductions may be based on the business’decline in turnover.

 With this in mind, ensure your books are up-to-date and reflect any loss of revenue incurred as a result of closing your business, or, any loss of sales due to the coronavirus crisis.

-There’s no time like the present to start negotiating new commercial lease terms with your landlord especially since it’s not clear when the legislation above may be passed.
+There’s no time like the present to start negotiating new commercial lease terms with your landlord.
 So, set up a time with your landlord to discuss your current situation.

 Here, some preparation can go a long way: consider putting together a proposal for reduced rent, including detailed information about how you have been impacted financially.
 Even if your landlord won’t agree to a rent reduction now, being transparent about your circumstances can make it easier to negotiate lease terms in future.

 While you’re in negotiation, you can also look at other ways to cut down your regular business expenses.

 If you’re not trading, consider freezing outgoings such as cleaning and maintenance costs, subscriptions, app fees and paid software which could free up some funds in the short-term.